 Some?
 A lot?
 15 CFM per person?
 6 changes per hour?

 In addition to the amount of ventilation we also need to pay attention to the dispersion or mixing within the sauna to insure that all bathers get sufficient fresh air.
 We could have great air for people in a direct line between the supply and exhaust vents but poor air for those farther away.
-The ventilation plan recommended by my manufacturer would have resulted in much or all of the limited fresh air flowing across the floor to the exhaust vent without benefiting bathers.
-Even with powered exhaust – plenty of air but largely useless.
+The ventilation plan recommended by Tylö-Helo and Finnleo for our sauna would have resulted in much or all of the limited fresh air flowing across the floor to the exhaust vent without benefiting bathers, even with powered exhaust – plenty of air but largely useless.